 The English curriculum encompasses the following key skills: reading, spelling, creative writing, grammar, comprehension, library skills, speaking, listening, and handwriting.
 The objective is for the students to finish Oxbridge School with a broad understanding and enjoyment of the English language.

-The curriculum is based on a Talk for Writing approach which covers and significantly extends the English national curriculum objectives.
+The curriculum is based on the Read Write Inc. approach which covers and significantly extends the English national curriculum objectives.
 Students will be exposed to high-quality texts which they will orally rehearse and imitate before creating their own pieces based on those language patterns.

 English skills are embedded within different areas of the curriculum to provide a broad exposure to the language.